-Table 19 shows the resulting cost ratio time series derived by back-casting the 2020-21 cost ratio of 1.000 using the inverse of the year-to-year changes given in Table 18.
-Table 19 also shows the equivalent cost per weighted separation time series, and Figure 9 illustrates the two-time series graphically.
+Table 20 shows the resulting scaling factors time series derived by back-casting the 2021-22 scaling factor of 1.000 using the inverse of the year-to-year changes given in Table 19.
+Table 20 also shows the equivalent cost per weighted separation time series, with scaling to account for changes to the minimum superannuation guarantee for the 2021-22 cost model onwards.
+Figure 9 illustrates the cost per weighted separation series graphically.

-Table 19: Cost ratios and costs per weighted separation time series derived by applying the 2018-19 cost model and cost weight model to historical patient costed activity data
+Table 20: Scaling factors and costs per weighted separation time series derived by applying the 2021-22 cost model and cost weight model to historical patient costed activity data